 For example, most American salsas contain tomato.
 But the tomato in a homemade salsa can be fresh and raw, cooked or even tomato paste.
 It’s up to the manufacturer.
 (Originally salsas from Mexico did not contain berries and mainly used chiles, tomatillos and ricado, a mix of spices.)
 Although hot peppers predominate, salsas may also be spiced up with ingredients such as cilantro, cumin and oregano.
 Some folks even add garlic for their salsas.

 Beans are another healthy variation to the salsa mixture.
 Black beans are normally the bean of choice for salsa makers because of their texture and flavor.
 They’re low in fat and also contain fiber and protein.
-A final benefit to beans: they”mellow out” the heat from the peppers added to salsas, particularly hotter chile peppers like habanero, serrano or even jalapeno.
+A final benefit to beans: they”Wildlife Removal Palm Bay” the heat from the peppers added to salsas, particularly hotter chile peppers like habanero, serrano or even jalapeno.